aws-iot-builder-tools/iot-reference-architectures/partner-attribution/README.md

 There are two values that a partner can include in requests to IoT Core that are used for attribution.
 Those values are referred to as `SDK` and `Platform`.
 These fields are identical to the partner attribution values with the same name in Amazon FreeRTOS.

-The mechanism Amazon FreeRTOS uses for attribution is different from the mechanism the AWS SDKs support attribution.
-Amazon FreeRTOS supplies these two fields to IoT Core as a query string parameter at the end of the username field in the [MQTT CONNECT packet](http://docs.oasis-open.org/mqtt/mqtt/v3.1.1/os/mqtt-v3.1.1-os.html#_Toc398718028).
-AWS SDKs making REST calls have no notion of the MQTT CONNECT packet.
-Therefore the values are specified as individual headers in the HTTPS request.
+NOTE: The mechanism Amazon FreeRTOS uses for attribution is via MQTT.
+It is different from the mechanism the AWS SDKs support attribution.
+See [Attribution in systems using MQTT](#Attribution-in-systems-using-MQTT) for the differences.

 ## Best practices for partner attribution